RestoreMonarchy/FMFT/ERROR-CODES.md

 ERR046 | Order amount does not match order amount calculated as sum of items ERR047 | Payment provider is not supported
 ERR048 | Payment method is not supported
+ERR049 | Error when trying to register payment at payment provided